nrootconauto/MrChrootBSD/README.md

 # MrChrootBSD
   This program is a chroot like utility for FreeBSD,which is by far the most sexy BSD available.
 I like [PRoot](https://proot-me.github.io/) for testing software(on linux) but I am anaware of such a tool for FreeBSD,so I was left in the dust.
 Meet `MrChrootBSD`,a **non-root version of chroot** sort of.

+# NOTICE

+  This software is going under major refactors including perimision emulation.
+Expect something juicy next week.
+Dont use it for anything serious now(or at all).

 ## Features
   Here is a list
 - Do chroot in userspace
 - Partial `ptrace` emulation(limited,you can run `gdb` in your MrChroot's sort of and it will make you happy maybe)
+- (Currently) buggy user permisions database(`perms.db` using `db(3)`)
 ## Non-Features
   Some of these will be removed(added to features) in the future
 - Full `ptrace` emulation(Dont rely on `PT_TO_SCE`/`PT_TO_SCX` to work).